fabio914/RealityMixer/Instructions.md

  <img src="Images/instructions/mixed_reality_3.jpg" width="300" />

  - You can now close your application/game on the Quest.

+ If the camera position appeared to be incorrect or you were having other issues.
+Try restarting your headset, defining a new Guardian boundary and calibrating again.

 ## How to record a video?